Online Dating Scams: How to Stay Safe With Online Dating

 - Avoid having pictures of you and your children in your profile.

 - Go with your gut - if you feel like someone is lying to you because there are inconsistencies in what they tell you, stop chatting to them.

 If you decide to meet up with someone you’ve met online you can also run a background check.
 This will let you know if the person has any sort of criminal background.

-Many single parents wonder when is a good time to introduce their children to the new person they are dating. eHarmony’s blog proposes three important questions to think about before making introductions:
+Many single parents wonder when is a good time to introduce their children to the new person they are dating.
+These are the three important questions to think about before making any introductions:

 - Is it a committed relationship that you see long term?